modip-org/spec/format_spec.md

 ## Fields

 Fields are stored inside the JSON metadata of a Project.
 Fields that are optional will be marked as such.
 All fields are stored as a String value unless stated otherwise.
+String fields are subject to the `Banned Characters` list located in **format_values.md** unless otherwise noted.
 Below is a complete list of all fields available for the MODIP Format, grouped into categories.

 ## General Project Information